MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess

 For the second stage, we perform a fit of MicroBooNE data to a simple light sterile neutrino model.
 We assume both a simplified oscillation scenario with only $\nu_\mu\to\nu_e$ appearance, as well as a fully-consistent oscillation model that accounts for oscillations in the MicroBooNE control samples and backgrounds.

 \emph{Experimental Analysis.---} To quantify the disagreement between MicroBooNE data and a $\nu_e$ interpretation of the MBLEE, we proceed as follows.
-All our analyses start with a hypothesis for the MBLEE. \footnote{To directly compare with MicroBooNE results, we base our analysis on the 2018 MiniBooNE data~\cite{MiniBooNE:2018esg}.} The next step is the unfolding procedure, which generates an MBLEE template \emph{before} detector effects.
-We apply the D'Agostini iterative method~\cite{DAgostini:1994fjx,muBooNE-NOTE-1043}, and we have checked upon inverting the unfolding procedure we recover the original spectrum before detector effects.
-To obtain the expected spectrum at MicroBooNE, we rescale the unfolded spectrum to account for the differences in exposure and detector mass between MiniBooNE and MicroBooNE~\cite{MicroBooNE:2021rmx}.
+All our analyses start with a hypothesis for the MBLEE~\footnote{To directly compare with MicroBooNE results, we base our analysis on the 2018 MiniBooNE data~\cite{MiniBooNE:2018esg}.}.
+To obtain the expected spectrum at MicroBooNE, we rescale the spectrum to account for the differences in exposure and detector mass between MiniBooNE and MicroBooNE~\cite{MicroBooNE:2021rmx}.
 We then smear the events according to MicroBooNE's energy resolution~\cite{MicroBooNE:2021jwr, MicroBooNE:2021nxr}.
-To infer MicroBooNE's energy-dependent $\nu_e$ detection efficiency, we apply all previous steps to the intrinsic $\nu_e$ background, and we choose the efficiency in each reconstructed energy bin such that our results match the official MicroBooNE background prediction~\cite{MicroBooNE:2021jwr, MicroBooNE:2021nxr}.
-We have checked that our efficiencies are consistent with the energy-averaged efficiencies quoted in Refs.~\cite{MicroBooNE:2021jwr, MicroBooNE:2021nxr}, and that they generate an MBLEE prediction that matches the official MicroBooNE result.
+Finally, to infer MicroBooNE's energy-dependent $\nu_e$ detection efficiency, we apply all previous steps to the intrinsic $\nu_e$ background, and we choose the efficiency in each reconstructed energy bin such that our results match the official MicroBooNE background prediction~\cite{MicroBooNE:2021jwr, MicroBooNE:2021nxr}.
+We have checked that our efficiencies are consistent with the energy-averaged efficiencies quoted in~\cite{MicroBooNE:2021jwr, MicroBooNE:2021nxr}, and that they generate an MBLEE prediction that matches the official MicroBooNE result.
+Our Supplemental Material provides more detail about checks and comparisons with the MicroBooNE expectations.